Last edited 11/3/2016

 Although an obvious place to start, as well as confirmed reality (3), it appears USAT avoided the obvious.

-The majority of death sentences come from where the capital murders are committed, as one would expect (3) and, secondarily, seeking death is based upon prosecutorial discretion, as with all cases.
+The majority of death sentences come from where the capital murders are committed, as one would expect (3) - USAT missed it? - and, secondarily, seeking death is based upon prosecutorial discretion, as with all cases.

 B. EXONERATION FRAUDS: